mokshanirugutti/some-docs/CS-IV.md

 - **Brute Force**: Trying every possible combination until success.
 - **Dictionary Attack**: Using a precompiled list of common passwords.
 - **Hybrid Attack**: Combining both brute force and dictionary attacks.
-- **Rainbow Tables**: Using a precompiled list of common passwords.
+- **Rainbow Tables**:  uses precomputed tables of hash values to quickly reverse-engineer plaintext passwords from their hashed counterparts.

 Attackers often use automated tools to speed up this process.